 - Siri button

-The touch-enabled clickpad feels like five distinct buttons but works seamlessly with touch gestures too.
+The touch-enabled clickpad feels like five separate buttons and works seamlessly with touch gestures.
 Users can tap the buttons to move around or swipe their thumb across the entire surface as if it were a trackpad.

 The jog-wheel effect from the iPod has returned as a way to scrub through video when enabled.
-In apps that use Apple's video player, pause the video, rest your thumb on the outer ring of the touchpad, and you'll see a round icon appear on screen.
+In apps that use Apple's video player, pause the video, rest your thumb on the outer ring of the touchpad, and you'll see a round icon appear on the screen.
 You can rotate clockwise or counterclockwise to scrub through the video.

 Apple added a power button to the remote to control your connected TV when HDMI CEC isn't an option.
 The power button must be programmed from the settings menu.

 The Siri button has moved to the side of the remote thanks to the thicker design.
 Siri still works the same way with this remote as the previous generation.

 The remote charges via a Lightning cable in the 2021 model, USB-C in the 2022 model.
 Once the battery has been depleted, a warning will appear on the Apple TV screen, though the remote will still last some time before dying completely.

 The Siri Remote is 5.4 inches long, 1.4 inches wide, 0.36 inches deep, and weighs 2.2 ounces.